makrai/notes/jurafsky14-fillmore-obituary.md

   * different ways of expressing the object and recipient of transfer in sentences like “He gave a book to me” and “He gave me a book” (Fillmore 1962, 1965), a phenomenon that became known as dative movement.
-He then expanded to ... how the participants in an event are expressed syntactically, as in [causative alternations] about an event of opening
+He then expanded to how the participants in an event are expressed syntactically, as in causative alternations about an event of opening
 * terminology
   * Following Tesnière’s terminology, Fillmore first referred to these argument roles as actants (Fillmore 1966) but